 COVID-19 has highlighted the need for better active transport infrastructure and policies, more green spaces, and stronger government financial support for public transport.
-However, the continued spread of the virus and widespread lockdowns have also affected implementation of the PUV Modernisation Program and any urban freight initiatives.
+However, the continued spread of the virus and widespread lockdowns have also affected the implementation of the PUV Modernisation Program and any urban freight initiatives.

-NUMP: a driving force behind the Philippines' sustainable urban mobility efforts, despite challenges in communication and coordination
+NUMP: A driving force behind the Philippines' sustainable urban mobility efforts despite the challenges in communication and coordination

 The National Urban Mobility Policy (NUMP) is being implemented in coordination with the Department of Transportation and the National Economic and Development Authority, providing guidance on sustainable urban mobility indicators and active and public transport measures.
-However, it appears that the implementation of NUMP is running parallel to the government's other measures, and it is unclear if it is being used as a consistent strategy or the driving force.
+However, it appears that the implementation of the NUMP is running parallel to the government's other measures, and it is unclear if it is being used as a consistent strategy or the driving force.

-For the success of the policy, effective communication is key, as better-known Transport Oriented Development plan supported by JICA have been cited more widely by the public than the NUMP supported by MobiliseYourCity.
+For the success of the NUMP policy, effective communication is key.
+This is demonstrated by the better-known Transport Oriented Development plan supported by JICA, which has been cited more widely by the public than the NUMP supported by MobiliseYourCity.
 Nonetheless, the NUMP has still played a significant role in raising awareness and building the capacities of authorities and civil society.